Radcliffe hears from astronomer Jill Tarter on search for intelligent life

 “We are looking for signals at some frequency, some wavelength that don’t look like what Mother Nature produces,” she said in 2014.

-Tarter, an inspiration behind the novel and film “Contact,” visited campus last week for the Radcliffe Institute for Advanced Study’s science symposium “The Undiscovered,” which addressed how scientists “explore realities they cannot anticipate.”
+Tarter, an inspiration behind the novel and film “Contact,” visited campus last month to participate in the Radcliffe Institute for Advanced Study’s science symposium “The Undiscovered,” which addressed how scientists “explore realities they cannot anticipate.”
 We spoke with her about her work and why it matters.

 Q&A